RMerl/asuswrt-merlin/README-merlin.txt

             DHCP query logging.
    - FIXED: br0 would change MAC address when starting an OpenVPN server with a tap interface.
-   - FIXED: Port numbering order on Sysinfo page (RT-N16)
+   - FIXED: Sysinfo: Port numbering order (RT-N16)
-   - FIXED: 5G radio states weren't hidden on sysinfo page if the router did not support that band (RT-N16)
+   - FIXED: Sysinfo: 5G radio info weren't hidden if the router did not support that band (RT-N16)
+   - FIXED: Wifi status icon would remain half-lit if 2.4 GHz was disabled on a router without 5 GHz support (RT-N16)

 3.0.0.4.354.28 Beta 1: